How to embrace the opposite

 Laura holds a Master of Science degree in Creativity and Innovation from the International Center for Studies in Creativity at SUNY Buffalo State, where she is now adjunct faculty teaching a course at the Master program level.
 She a founding member and organizer of CREA Conference.
 Laura has coauthored the book Creativity Rising: Creative Thinking and Creative Problem Solving in the 21st Century, published by ICSC Press in April 2012.

 Laura is a returning presenter.
-Click here to see their sessions from previous years.
+Click to see what they’ve presented in the past.

 - Blurry Innovation Sketching radical change (Edouard Le Marechal)